Tips: Once You Have Loans

 • Your school’s financial aid office may also have information about your private student loans.

-Note: Unlike federal student loans, private student loans lack many of the protections that are offered to federal student loan borrowers such as incomedriven repayment plans or loan forgiveness.
+Note: Unlike federal student loans, private student loans lack many of the protections that are offered to federal student loan borrowers such as income-driven repayment plans or loan forgiveness.

-Important: If you’re considering refinancing or consolidating private student loans, note that the terms will likely change your interest rate and how long it will take to pay back the loan.
+Important: If you’re considering refinancing private student loans, note that the terms will likely change your interest rate and how long it will take to pay back the loan.
 Seek help to understand the terms of any loans you consider.

-Federal Student Loan Holders
+Federal Student Loan Borrowers

 • To learn more about your student loans, including how much you owe, your interest rate, loan repayment status, and the name of your loan servicer, follow these steps: